OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/8 August 2015.md

 ---

 ## Historical Insights

 - Average percentage of psychopaths in Rome during Caesar's lifetime was **29%**.
 - Before the civil war in Rome, the percentage rose to **42%**.
+- Rome functioned as an attractor for psychopathic individuals, even among common people.

+---

+## Books, Research, and Cultural Commentary

+- No specific books or cultural references directly discussed in this session.

+---

+## Genetics and Ancestry

+- No relevant content in this session.

+---

+## Religious and Historical Preservation

+- No relevant content in this session.

+---

+## Political Power Structures

+- Recognition of Palestine, the UN agenda, blood moons, and Shemitah year speculated as markers, but actual escalation may begin in October.

 ---